University of the West: History

-University of the West, originally incorporated as Hsi Lai University, (西來大學 (Xī lái dà xué)) started in a small classroom in Hsi Lai Temple, the North American head branch of the Fo Guang Shan order.
+University of the West, originally incorporated as Hsi Lai University, (西來大學 (Xī Lái Dàxué)) started in a small classroom in Hsi Lai Temple, the North American head branch of the Fo Guang Shan order.
 In its first semester (1991) the school had only four professors and a student body of around 30 students made up of monks and nuns from the temple.
 Early instructors were Roger Schmidt, Dan Lusthaus, Jim Santucci (now chair of the Department of Comparative Religion at California State University, Fullerton), and Lewis Lancaster, an eminent Western scholar of Buddhism, a former UWest president and now Chair Emeritus at University of California, Berkeley.
 Each of those original professors has returned to the UWest campus to teach or act in administrative roles (or both).

 In 1996, Fo Guang Shan purchased a property at 1409 Walnut Grove Ave. in Rosemead, California, a multicultural suburb of the San Gabriel Valley, approximately ten miles east of downtown Los Angeles.
 The campus belonged to Biola University at the time and was the site of Biola's seminary school.
 According to Jim Chen, a UWest professor of accounting and one of the original negotiators of the property purchase, the Evangelical Christian-based Biola organization was very reluctant to sell the property to a Buddhist organization.
 After a tussle, the property was successfully purchased.

 At that time, the university decided to pursue accreditation while also adding additional programs to its offerings.
 Undergraduate and advanced degrees in business, English, psychology, philosophy, Chinese language, Buddhist chaplaincy, and religious studies were added.
 An English as a Second Language program was also established, given the international character of students attracted to the school.
 The degree programs in history, philosophy, Chinese language, and the bachelor of arts in Buddhist studies, are no longer offered, however, they remain accredited should the university revisit them in the future.

 The accreditation process took approximately 10 years to complete, with former dean of academic affairs and noted Buddhist scholar Ananda Guruge steering the drive for WASC recognition.
 Accreditation was granted in February, 2006.
 Shortly thereafter a drive to attract American students to the campus was initiated.
 As of 2014, approximately 40% of the student body are American citizens or permanent residents.